awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 ## Specifying DB parameters<a name="USER_ParamValuesRef"></a>

 DB parameter types include the following:
-+ integer
++ Integer
 + Boolean
-+ string
++ String
-+ long
++ Long
-+ double
++ Double
-+ timestamp
++ Timestamp
-+ object of other defined data types
++ Object of other defined data types
-+ array of values of type integer, Boolean, string, long, double, timestamp, or object
++ Array of values of type integer, Boolean, string, long, double, timestamp, or object

 You can also specify integer and Boolean DB parameters using expressions, formulas, and functions\.